 Despite finding the joy of biking later in life, he holds 4 USA Cycling National Championship downhill mountain biking titles and many other top podium finishes in downhill and enduro racing.
 To share his learnings, he coaches friends and wrote the book How to Turn a Bike which you can find on Amazon.

 Jon lives with his wife and 2 children in Colorado where he bikes, skis and enjoys time with friends and family.
 He believes business success should be measured most by the freedom it brings to those in it.
-He continues practicing to build a life of empathy, joy, and adventure.
+He continues practicing to build a life of passion, joy, and adventure.

 On the Quality and Innovation blog you asked about other continuous improvement blogs.
 I would recommend mine: Curious Cat Management Improvement blog (which has a bi-weekly post of posts from many blog.
 I also have a list of management improvement blogs.